Frederick Noyes on the Noyes House

 Eliot Noyes was one of an informal network of Modern architects later known as the “Harvard Five” (Marcel Breuer, Landis Gores, John Johansen, and Philip Johnson) who moved to the bucolic town of New Canaan and established what would become a center of experimental Modern residential design.
 In addition to his work as an architect, Noyes was the first Director of Industrial Design at the Museum of Modern Art and an influential industrial designer who created IBM typewriters, Mobil gas pumps, and Cummins diesel engines, among other projects.

 Please note: this event takes place at New Canaan Library.
-Kindly register for the program here.
+Registration has closed, the event is at full capacity.
 The lecture will begin at 6:30pm, preceded by a reception beginning at 6:00pm.

 Related program: Fred Noyes will lead a tour of the Noyes House as part of a Glass House Study Tour on Monday, September 11.
 Click here for more information.